-The primary challenges we face in effectively managing our business are (1) maintaining , if not increasing, our revenues in the face of a global recession, while at the same time, maintaining, if not improving, our gross profit margins in all three business segments, (2) recruiting, retaining, and improving the productivity of our sales personnel, and (3) effectively controlling our selling, general and administrative, or SG&A, expenses over an expected lower sales base.
-With continuing declines in spending projected in the overall IT industry, any significant sales growth for us must come through increased market share.
+The primary challenges we face in effectively managing our business are (1) maintaining ,if not increasing, our revenues in the face of a global recession, while at the same time, maintaining, if not improving, our gross profit margins in all three business segments, (2) recruiting, retaining, and improving the productivity of our sales personnel, and (3) effectively controlling our selling, general and administrative, or SG&A, expenses over a possible lower sales base.
+If recent declines in IT spending continue, any significant sales growth for us must come through increased market share.
 Competition is expected to be even more intense in the future, which could put more pressure on margins.
 Given the deterioration in the demand environment, management implemented cost reductions late in the first quarter of 2009 to reduce expenses, which we believe will result in annualized savings of up to \$14 million.